blutjens/climate-emulator/README.md

 # climate-emulator

-Official repository for the paper 'A cautionary tale about deep learning-based climate emulators and internal variability'.
+Official repository for the paper 'The impact of internal variability on benchmarking deep learning climate emulators'.
 This repository compares linear pattern scaling against a CNN-LSTM for climate emulation.
 The models are compared on the dataset from ClimateBench and a new data summary from the MPI-ESM1.2-LR model.
 The repository contains all code to download data and reproduce the paper results.

 For a tutorial on how to use pattern scaling for climate emulation, please see:
 [climate_emulator_tutorial.ipynb](https://nbviewer.org/github/blutjens/climate-emulator-tutorial/blob/main/climate_emulator_tutorial.ipynb)